Borrowed versus Owned Power

 The most common route to acquiring borrowed power is what people call “getting a job”.
 For instance, getting a job as an accountant at an insurance company gives you the borrowed power of managing that company’s finances.
 Every official position confers borrowed powers, because official positions require you to render services for the group that hired you.
 The very right to render such services, the expectation of remuneration for such services, and access to the resources necessary to render the services are all borrowed powers, as they can be taken away by the employer.

 Certain types of owned power are particularly useful for acquiring borrowed power, first and foremost the skill of persuasion.
 Since acquiring borrowed power entails someone else giving you some of their power, being able to persuade them that this is a good idea is very useful.
 Another is knowledge about the system in which you hope to gain power.
 For example, knowing the interview questions you will be asked ahead of time makes it a lot easier to get offered the position for which you are interviewing.
-Another is specialized skill that enables you to do useful work.
+A specialized skill that enables you to do useful work is a further example of owned power that can be used to gain borrowed power.
 The physicists who worked on the Manhattan project were given the resources and latitude to develop the atom bomb on the basis of their expertise.
 Unpersuasive nerds get employed by top banks at high salaries to do quant trading on the basis of their mathematical abilities.

 It is possible to choose sources of borrowed power that also provide some owned power.
 An executive assistant, for example, could learn from and about their employer, and such knowledge would be a source of owned power.
 Improving your understanding of and ability to acquire borrowed power can thus improve your ability to acquire owned power.